Netflix: A Valuation Discussion

 The recent acceleration of share repurchases and how much of the company management might be able to retire if the stock remains flat

-A long-term scenario analysis in with five different outcomes plus a Priced In scenario—a reverse DCF—and corresponding valuations of the business based on those scenarios (a PDF with screenshots for IE subs; the downloadable Excel model for IE with Models subs)
+A long-term scenario analysis with five different outcomes plus a Priced In scenario—a reverse DCF—and corresponding valuations of the business based on those scenarios (a PDF with screenshots for IE subs; the downloadable Excel model for IE with Models subs)

 A discussion of why this opportunity exists